Kiichiro Toyoda: During Sino-Japanese War

+This has resulted in very few actual orders.

 During World War II

 This situation became worse after the entry into World War II.
 Toyota Motor Corporation was designated as a munitions company in 1944, and strict control continued.
-Kiichiro must have had very unsatisfactory days during this period about not being permitted to make passenger cars.
+Kiichiro must have been disappointed that he could not manufacture passenger cars.
 However, even during this time, Kiichiro concentrated on thinking about technical problems.
 He believed that the automobile business would definitely serve post-war Japan and continued to explore the technical issues despite such difficult times.

 Postwar

 Under occupation and Kiichiro's actions

-Japan accepted the Potsdam Declaration on August 14, 1945, which brought the war to an end on the following day, 15th in Japan.
+Japan accepted the Potsdam Declaration on August 14, 1945, which brought the war to an end on the following day, August 15th in Japan.
 Postwar Japan was occupied by GHQ (General Headquarters).
-In terms of the automobile industry, GHQ did not allow a Japanese automobile company to make passenger cars except for trucks.
-Like this, Kiichiro still faced difficult problems.
-However, he did not lose in this hard situation.
-He took a leading place and took many actions for the restoration of the Japanese automotive industry.
-First, in November 1945, he established an umbrella organization for the automotive industry (自動車統括団体) initiatively and he became the chairman of the organization.
-In the following year, he negotiated with GHQ by himself, and made GHQ admit that the new organization was different from that of wartime.
+In terms of the automobile industry, GHQ did not allow a Japanese automobile company to make passenger cars – only trucks.
+Despite the difficulties, Kiichiro continued to push forward.
+He took a leadership role and acted to restart the Japanese automotive industry.
+First, in November 1945, he established an umbrella organization for the automotive industry (自動車統括団体) and he became the chairman of the organization.
+In the following year, he negotiated with GHQ himself, and made GHQ admit that the new situation was different from that of wartime.
 Kiichiro also invited representatives of distribution companies nationwide to Koromo.
 He gave speeches about policy changes at Toyota Motor Corporation and proceeded with talks for the recovery of the automobile industry.
 His forceful speeches impressed the representatives.
-These actions show how much he was passionate about the car and the automobile industry and justified him acting on the behalf of the automobile industry.
-In addition, after the war, many dealers of each company were released from control and became independent.
-Some of these dealers' companies restarted as Toyota dealerships and were able to back to the prewar company.
-This shows how much he was trusted as the president of Toyota Motor Corporation by the owners of the dealerships.
-In fact, Kiichiro valued relationship with dealerships, so he usually communicated with people directly and dealt with problems as soon as possible if they suggested.
+These actions showed how much he was passionate about the automobile industry.
+After the war, many companies' dealers were released from control and became independent.
+Some of these dealers' companies restarted as Toyota dealerships and were able to support the company.
+This shows how much Kiichiro was trusted as the president of Toyota Motor Corporation by the owners of the dealerships.
+In fact, Kiichiro valued relationship with dealerships, so he usually communicated with people directly and dealt with problems as soon as possible.